Excepts by Justin Smith with permission because we both want you to thrive!

 The bell curve has certain characteristics.
 For example, if we measure the height of women in the U.S., we would find that most women have an average height, a small number of people are very tall and a small number of people are very short.
 This is a normal distribution and is represented by the typical bell shaped curve.

-The bottom figure shows the range of normal levels found in healthy people.
+The bottom graph shows the range of normal levels found in healthy people.

 This same range of cholesterol levels has been seen in people who do have heart disease and people who do not have heart disease, as documented by Professor Brisson using data from the Framingham Study – which is one of the largest studies ever done in it.

-Since the Framingham Study, other studies have also confirmed that people with heart disease have the same cholesterol levels as people who do not have heart disease.
+Since the Framingham Study, other studies have also confirmed that people WITH heart disease have the same cholesterol levels as people WITHOUT heart disease.

 For example, in the UK, the typical person who has a heart attack tends to have the same cholesterol level that is seen for healthy middle-aged and older people in the general population.
 Something that is not unique to the UK.